mzufferey/omics/index.md

 https://lincs.hms.harvard.edu/db/datasets/20343; we performed quantitative proteomics on 61 human-derived breast cancer cell lines to a depth of ~13,000 proteins.
 All datasets are freely available as public resources on the LINCS portal.
 7197 proteins measured in all cell lines

+The LINCS project is arguably the most comprehensive systematic perturba- tion dataset currently available, in which multiple cell lines were treated with over tens of thousands perturbagens (e.g., small molecules or single gene knockdowns), followed by monitoring gene expression profiles using a new technology known as the L1000 assay, which utilizes ~1000 (978) landmark genes to infer the entire transcriptome7

 * **BioMuta** and **BioXpress**: mutation and expression knowledgebases for cancer biomarker discovery